ThomasByr/galapsbs/README.md

 <details>
 <summary>The app won't publish/show up ?</summary>

-Well if you ever published your _own_ app on [Github Pages](https://pages.github.com/), there is a weird this withabsolute / relative paths.
+Well if you ever published your _own_ app on [Github Pages](https://pages.github.com/), there is a weird thing with absolute / relative paths.
 Basically what you want to do is look for (or create) the tag

 ```html
 <base href="$PATH" />